fspacheco/robot-program/RoboDK/lab-Python-RoboDK.md

 ## Optional

 You can do programs to:
-- Pick the 6 tiles
+- Pick 6 tiles
+- Show all the tiles in the mosaic holder
 - Include the attach and detach events in the simulation
 - Move the tiles to other places in the table, with different arrangements